nerc-project/nerc-docs/docs/openshift/decommission/decommission-openshift-resources.md

 ![Change Request to Set Storage Quotas Zero](images/change_request_zero_storage.png)

+!!! danger "Very Important Note"
+    Although other allocated resources i.e. CPU, RAM, GPU, etc. operate on a **pay-as-you-go** model, wherein charges are incurred solely based on usage, **Expired** allocations will remain accessible to the users assigned under the allocation.
+It is advisable to set all quota attributes to Zero (0) by submitting a Change Request for those allocation quota attributes.
+Additionally, PIs can control this by [removing users](../../get-started/allocation/manage-users-to-a-project.md#addremove-users-tofrom-a-project) assigned to their **NERC-OCP (OpenShift)** allocation.
+This ensures that even if the allocation expires, users will not have access to the unused resources.

 Wait until the requested resource allocation gets approved by the NERC's admin.

 After approval, kindly review and verify that the quotas are accurately